cchance27/rustybridge/docs/WEBSHELL.md

 - ✅ **Resize support**: `SshControl::Resize` is handled end-to-end and forwarded via `RelayBackend` to the relay PTY.
 - ✅ **Frontend Resize Integration**: `xterm.js` resize events are captured and sent to Rust via `setupTerminalResize` bridge, ensuring PTY size matches browser window.
 - ✅ **History/reattach** runs through the backend subscription for both origins.
-- ✅ **Mouse Support**: Standard VT mouse tracking works via the unified backend (xterm.js captures mouse events -> sends as escape
+- ✅ **Mouse Support**: Standard VT mouse tracking works via the unified backend.
 - ✅  **Connection-type counters**: finer-grained web vs SSH connection/viewer counts surfaced in types/UI.

-### Deferred / next-upsequences -> backend -> PTY).
-- ⏳ **Attach API & UI**: web attach to SSH-origin sessions (server function + UI hooks) still to build.
+- ✅ **Attach API & UI**: Admin users can attach to any active session (Web or SSH origin) via the Admin Panel.
-- ⏳ **Additional SSH event polish**: review/control messages beyond resize/close; ensure parity across origins.
+  - "View" button for own sessions (restores state).
+  - "Attach" button for other users' sessions (opens in spy/assist mode).
+- ✅ **Admin Attachment UX**:
+  - Distinct window title: `[{Username}] {relayname} #{session_number}`.
+  - Red "ADMIN VIEWING" warning bar when admin is attached.
+  - "Disconnect" icon (unplug) instead of "X" to detach without closing the session.
+  - Admin viewers are tracked separately from regular viewers.

+### Deferred
+- ⏳ **Guest Sessions**: One-time links for external access (Phase 5/6).
+-    **LegacyChannelBackend** Cleanup and removal, or implemented as a more basic backend/renamed to localonly if we really have to keep it

+**LegacyChannelBackend Usage**:
+- Only used for TUI management sessions (relay_id=0)
+- TUI sessions are local-only and don't connect to relay hosts
+- Can be fully removed once TUI is refactored (optional future work)

 ### Notes
-- The remaining work is primarily API/UI surface and richer telemetry; the backend unification is done.
+- The backend unification is complete, enabling seamless cross-origin session sharing.
 - **Fixed**: "Clean bytes" issue where `xterm.js` received raw bytes causing newline artifacts.
 Now properly decoding `Uint8Array` before writing to terminal.
 - **Mouse Support**: Standard mouse support works out-of-the-box because xterm.js sends mouse reporting sequences as standard input bytes.
 The unused `mouse_event` method and `MouseEvent` structs were removed from the backend to keep the API clean.
 - **Fixed**: SSH input regression where `session.backend.send()` was not awaited in `handle_data`, causing input from SSH clients to be dropped.
 Added missing `.await`.